bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 #### **Step 4.4**

-Using your list from Step 4.2, answer the following questions Record your answers in your `README.md`.
+Using your list from Step 4.2, answer the following questions.
+Record your answers in your `README.md`.
 1. What percent of the genome is unique (e.g. what percent of the kmers occur 1 time)?
 2. What percent of the genome is repetitive (occurs more than 1 time)?
 3. What percent occurs more than 1000 times?